rboehrs/jquery-plugins/activity-indicator/README.md

  - steps
    The size of the gradient specified in number of segements.
    All segments with an index greater than this value will have the same opacity.
-Default is segments-1.
+Default is `segments-1`.

  - opacity
    The opacity of the lightest segment.
-Default is 1/steps.
+Default is `1/steps`.

  - speed
    Rotation speed in rounds per second.
+Default is `1.2`.

+ - align
+   The horizontal alignment.
+Possible values are `left`, `right` or `center` (default).

+ - valign
+   The vertical alignment.
+Possible values are `top`, `bottom` or `center` (default).

+ - padding
-Default is 1.2.
+   Extra padding around the indicator.
+Default is `4`.
  - outside
    Whether the spinner should be added to the body rather than to the target element.
-Useful if the target doesn't support nested elements, for example img, object or iframe elements.
+Useful if the target doesn't support nested elements, for example img, object or input elements.
-   Default is false.
+   Default is `false`.

 You may change the global defaults by modifying the `$.fn.activity.defaults` object.